Since 1963, UNICEF has worked alongside the government of Democratic Republic of Congo to promote the survival and development of children.

 We believe that healthy children become healthy adults, improving their living conditions, as well as those of their communities and their country.

-The UNICEF Child Survival Programme aims to reduce maternal, newborn and child mortalities by improving the delivery of newborn care, in conjunction with fighting preventable diseases that are accountable for child deaths.
+The UNICEF Child survival programme aims at reducing maternal, newborn and child mortalities by improving the delivery and newborn care and fighting preventable diseases that are accountable for child deaths.

 In the country, nearly one out of every two children under five suffers from chronic malnutrition or stunted growth, which affects their brain development, reduces their IQ, and weakens their immune system.
 In 2017, food security and nutrition levels sharply deteriorated, with one in ten children becoming severely malnourished and in danger of death.